BitsuMamo/SimpleDatabase/learned.md

 # Day 6
 Implemeted duplicate key checking and searching.
-Errors: Every new data after two become null with only the primary key exisiting.
+Error 1: Every new data after two become null with only the primary key exisiting.
 Might be tutorial problem.

 table_find() function takes the table and key and gets a leaf node or an internal node(to be implemented) leaf_node_find() function takes the table, page number and primary key and implemets a binary search to find where the key should be placed inside the tree.
 Return a position of a key, a postion we'll need to move or postion past the key. get_node_type() return the node type of a certain node. set_node_type() sets the node type of a certain node.
 Using these during initialize_leaf_node we set the node type to leaf node.

+# Day 7
+Implementation of leaf node splitting.
+Fix: For day six Error 1.
+Problem with was a constant that held wrong information.

+When leaf node is full we need to split the exiting data including the new data into two.
+The keys found on the upper half are strictly greater than the lower half.
+A new leaf node is created and the upper half is allocated into it.
+We get the old node and create a new node.
+The data is split into the two nodes using their keys.
+Upper half is moved into the right child(leaf node).

+An internal node is defined with new constants.
+They have on emore child pointer than keys.
+The maximun node is always the right key.

 # Testing